CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 	* Input/Output
 * Part-of-Speech Tagging

-*Before we get started, please clone or download the [GitHub Repository](https://github.com/michellejm/NLTK_DHRI/) for this tutorial*
 ### Overview

 This tutorial will give a brief overview of the considerations and tools involved in basic text analysis with Python.
 By completing this tutorial, you will have a general sense of how to turn text into data using the Python package, NLTK.
 You will also be able to take publicly available text files and transform them into a corpus that you can perform your own analysis on.
 Finally, you will have some insight into the types of questions that can be addressed with text analysis.